ucl-comp0035/coursework-1-zzoeys/README_cw2.md

 #### User flows

 #### Design Research for Application Design

 A dashboard for the data visualisations was chosen to be created as it is an accessible way of visually consolidating the most relevant information for a user to view (Subotin, 2017).
 To improve usability, it is important for the dashboard to include filters that enable users to customize what data is displayed.
 It is also important for the data to be displayed in a minimized view, but with a feature that allows users to show more details in a separate view.
 These features were thus added as acceptance criteria in the user stories.

+#### Detailed use cases

+To guide the creation of the wireframes, a detailed use case was created for the process of a user signing up.
+The creation of a use case was guided by the acceptance criteria of the user stories, but helps to elicit more detailed acceptance criteria.
+For example, the feature of a developer being able to whitelist a user's emails so that only the project's clients could sign up on the site was added while drawing up the use case.

 #### Wireframes